Skip to main content.

 Which projects are you most excited about right now?

-World Economic Forum: Usually at this time of the year, I am working full time on WEF preparation, ensuring the logistics for the Canadian delegation.
+• World Economic Forum: At this time of the year, I am usually working full time on WEF preparation, managing the logistics for the Canadian delegation.

-Greening Embassies Network: Canada is amongst the eight countries behind this greening initiative in collaboration with the city of Bern.
-While the pandemic has slowed the official launching of the Network, we continue to virtually meet and think green in all of our actions.
+• Greening Embassies Network: Canada is one of the eight countries behind this greening initiative in collaboration with the City of Bern.
+While the pandemic has slowed the official launching of the Network, we continue to meet virtually and think green in all of our actions.
 We hope many countries will join so we can reduce the collective environmental impact of the diplomatic community in Bern.
 Stay tuned!

 I arrived in August and was surprised to see so many people in bathing suits, or suit and tie walking around town with waterproof bags.
 From young students to older folks, from politicians to families, they all seemed to be heading to the same place.
-I soon found out they were all going to take a dip in the Aare… and I followed the movement.
+I soon found out they were all going to take a dip in the River Aare… and I followed.

 What do you appreciate about Bern?

-Its quality of life.
+• Its quality of life.
 Nature is at its doorsteps.
-I enjoy being able to bike everywhere, wander in the Dählhölzli forest at lunch time (particularly the zoo area) or take a swim in the river crossing the city.
+I enjoy being able to bike everywhere, wander in the Dählhölzli forest at lunchtime (particularly around the zoo) or take a swim in the river running through the city.

-I appreciate very much the various festivals taking place in the streets of Bern, like the Buskers Music Festival, Christmas and the Onion Market to name but a few.
-During summer, the pop-up bars, the Münsterplattform and the numerous outdoor swimming pools around town are great places to be!
+• I really appreciate the various festivals that regulary take place in the streets of Bern, like the Buskers Music Festival, the Christmas Market and the "Zibelemärit", the Onion Market, to name but a few.
+In the summertime, the pop-up bars, the Minster terrace and the numerous outdoor swimming pools around town are great places to be!

-May you tell us about your favourite place(s) in Bern?
+Tell us about your favourite place(s) in Bern.

-In two words: laid back.
+Laid back.
 I appreciate that the Bernese take their work-life balance very seriously.
-They are easy going, not complicated.
+They are easy going and uncomplicated.

 What do you already know you will miss when you leave Bern?

 Schweizmobil!
-An App that includes the 65'000 km of hiking/biking paths in the country.
-We have done parts of it but we will need to come back to finish the rest.
+An App that shows the 65'000 km of hiking/biking paths in the country.
+We have done parts of it, but we will need to come back to do the rest.
 I will also miss the numerous ski resorts, the mountains, the cable cars/train/funiculars, the lakes and the cows!

 My kids will miss the cheese and chocolate.
 They are already asking if we could bring some in our shipping container!

-We had the opportunity to discover all the 26 cantons and I had many "coup de coeur", so it will be hard to go back to all of them.
-I am hoping to return to Appenzell and to be able to admire one more time the Matterhorn, a majestic peak.
-And I still have to enjoy the longest sledging slope in Europe in Bussalp!
+We had the opportunity to explore all the 26 cantons and I had many "coups de coeur", so it will be hard to go back to all of them.
+I am hoping to return to Appenzell and to be able to admire the Matterhorn again, a truly majestic mountain.
+And I still have to try the longest sledging slope in Europe on the Bussalp!

-Which was one of the most significant encounters during your stay in Switzerland?
+What was one of your most significant encounters during your time in Switzerland?

 Who would you like to hear from next?